NirmithDev/COMP4601/Lab 2/Readme.md

 ## Lab 2

-1. All of your server’s data is now stored in a database
+1. All of your server’s data is now stored in a database -DONE
-2. The previous functionality from lab #1 still works
+2. The previous functionality from lab #1 still works -DONE
 3. You can create orders successfully and the database is appropriately updated
 4. Your server rejects orders that are not valid due to:
    a.
 Missing the purchaser’s name